-For our analysis, we are interested in the share of residents of the two countries who cannot communicate in any language.
-Therefore, we use $(1 - \alpha{ij})$ as a proxy for the scarcity of language ties.
-With standardization, our common language scarcity variable takes a value of 1 for two countries whose residents have no language skills in common whatsoever.
+whatsoever.
 By contrast, when all residents can communicate with one another (say, because two countries share the same official language and this is spoken by everyone), the language scarcity variable takes a value of 0.
 When we estimate our gravity equation for bilateral FDI out-stocks, we expect that common language scarcity interacted with the (lagged) immigrant stock will have a positive effect on outgoing FDI.
-Within the short time span of the panel, there is hardly any change in common language between two countries is eliminated by the bilateral fixed effect.

-In our data, "common language scarcity" is distributed between 0 and 1 and provides sufficient common support (Figure A1 in our Online Appendix) to make inferences on a cross-country basis.
-The average is 0.78 and the median 0.91.
+In our data, "common language scarcity" is distributed between 0 and 1 and provides sufficient common support (Figure 1) to make inferences on a cross-country basis.
+The average is 0.79 and the median 0.92.
 As one might expect, English language skills are the most important contributor to bilateral communication.